09 Oct Opinion: We’ve Found Anomalies on Bittrex.com

 else has a portfolio of alt-currencies so diversified that they could sell off volume in uniform succession in a limited time frame?

 Argument: People are moving alts to BTC

 This is mainly false.
 Though it is true, it didn’t happen at the scale that matches with the volumes moved from alts to BTC across any other exchange.
 This wasn’t a market-wide movement like we saw with BIP91 activity between June and July.

 Argument: It’s just whales

-If it were just whales, you wouldn’t have seen this level of diversification and havoc in every page of Bittrex.
-This pattern is everywhere, from page 1, through page 7.
+If it was just whales, you wouldn’t have seen this level of diversification and havoc in every page of Bittrex.
+This pattern is everywhere, from page 1 through page 7.
 This pattern doesn’t show up on any other exchange in this fashion.
 Whales don’t buy LGD, come on…

 Again – we are not journalists, we are analysts.
 We are open to discussion or other raised insights in any of our Social platforms (Facebook, Twitter or Slack).